 C’mon.
 Don’t act so surprised.
 You knew it’d be on here.

 When it comes to the question of “when to visit Thailand”, the answer is always “during the full moon!”
-The full moon brings up to 30,000 people to the island of Koh Phangan (one of the most beautiful Thailand islands) for a huge party.
+The full moon brings up to 30,000 people to the island of Koh Phangan (one of the most beautiful Thailand islands to stay on) for a huge party.